 Most characters will also have the ability to be promoted (at level 20 and beyond) to some upgraded class as well; the promoted classes bring even more powerful attacks and abilities to the force.
 In some cases promotion may even completely change a character's focus, for instance the priest can be promoted to a master monk which is much more powerful physically but loses many of its healing powers.
 However, when a unit is promoted it will become level 1 in it's new class.
 This penalty is somewhat mitigated by waiting until later levels to promote the character, but at the same time the promotion classes are much more powerful in some cases, so the decision is a tough one for the player.

-Battles in Shining Force 2 involve tactical missions in which 12 (or less) members of your band face off against a group of enemies.
+Battles in Shining Force 2 involve tactical missions in which 12 (or fewer) members of the player's party face off against a group of enemies.
 The goal is simple: either defeat all the enemies or their leader.
-However, you have to be careful, as you will lose if your leader, Bowie, is killed.
-Unlike most tactical RPGs, there is no game over though.
-You will be revived in the last church you have visited and given the opprotunity to fight the battle again with any experience or items you earned before you died.
+However, players have to be careful, as they will lose if the leader, Bowie, is killed.
+Unlike most tactical RPGs, there is no game over.
+Players will be revived in the last church they have visited and given the opportunity to fight the battle again with any experience or items that were earned before being defeated.

 Combat takes place in standard tactical RPG fashion.
 The battle occurs on a grid of squares and each character occupies a single square with the exception of some of the most powerful characters in the game.
 Each character will get the chance to move and perform an action on their turn.
 The amount of movement is dictated by the characters class and the terrain they are fighting on.
 After moving there are four actions: